CihanBarisTurgut/Wood-Anomaly-Detection-Application/README.md

 Your application is READY!

 The models were trained on a private wood dataset that belongs to my lecturer.
+You can find this dataset in the models folder.

 The metrics of the models are as follows.
 ### 📊 Dinomaly